 Compared to other countries, Canada and the United States share the place as the third most sleep-deprived country with around 30% of the population reporting lack of sleep.
 The UK and Ireland are worse with 37% and 34%.

 How many people report they get good quality sleep?

 The quality of sleep can be measured using the ability to fall asleep and to stay asleep together with the duration of sleep.

-Overall, two-thirds of people who took part in the Statistics Canada sleep survey reported they get good quality of sleep.
+Overall, two-thirds of people who took part in the Statistics Canada sleep survey reported they get good quality sleep.
 Older adults and men were more likely to say they sleep well compared to younger adults and women.

 The number of people saying they sleep well was higher in 2020 compared to the 2007-2013 period from a previous study.
-In the earlier study, 51% of adults said they regularly got good quality sleep compared to 61% on the 2020 study.
+In the earlier study, 51% of adults said they regularly got good quality sleep compared to 61% in the 2020 study.
 The percentage of seniors grading their sleep as good ”always” or ”most of the time” was higher at 79%,

 Lack of sleep is behind 21% of car accidents

 According to sleep statistics, up to 20% of Canadians have fallen asleep while driving a car.
-Feeling sleepy behind the wheel, or actually falling a sleep, causes around 21% of road accidents.
+Feeling sleepy behind the wheel, or actually falling asleep, causes around 21% of road accidents.
 People who slept less than six hours were most likely to fall asleep when driving.